Kray-G/kinx/README.md

 Any other languages are also all good solution, but for me...

-*   Python is greate.
+*   Ruby is greate.
 But it is too far from C style.
-Indentend style is a little cramped.
+Too many typing for `end`.
-*   Ruby is also greate.
+*   Python is also greate.
 But it is too far from C style.
-Too many typing for `end`.
+Indentend style is a little cramped and too many typing for `self`.
 *   JavaScript is very good for me, and it is a C like style.
-But node.js is too heavyweight.
+But node.js is too heavy.

 #### What is C Style Syntax?